 - Long-lasting chest discomfort that isn’t alleviated by resting or taking over-the-counter medications.

-- Extending beyond your chest to your shoulder, arm, or back or even your teeth and jaw, you may be experiencing severe pain.
+- Extending beyond your chest to your shoulder, arm, back or even your teeth and jaw, you may be experiencing severe pain.

 - Chest pain is becoming more frequent.